heart-of-gol-d/HAE_Empowered_by_Quadratic_Neurons/readme.md

 # Reference
 [1] Fenglei Fan, Wenxiang Cong, and Ge Wang.
-A new type of neu-rons for machine learning.International journal for numericalmethods in biomedical engineering, 34(2):e2920, 2018.
+A new type of neurons for machine learning.International journal for numericalmethods in biomedical engineering, 34(2):e2920, 2018.

 [2] Chen, J., Sathe, S., Aggarwal, C., & Turaga, D. (2017, June).
 Outlier detection with autoencoder ensembles.
 In Proceedings of the 2017 SIAM international conference on data mining (pp. 90-98).
 Society for Industrial and Applied Mathematics.